-You're making progress and that's a good thing!
-You already know that you are going to use a framework to develop your site or your application.
-But which one?
-Here is a checklist that you can use to avoid making a mistake:
+Which framework are you going to use to develop your site?
+Here is a checklist that you can use to avoid making a mistake.

 The more well-known and recognized the framework is, the more it will be “living,” evolving and complete: new ideas, the number and quality of plug-ins, etc.

 This is the very essence of the framework: it is a fundamental criterion for ensuring that it will meet your needs.
 A tool developed by professionals for their own needs will obviously meet the demands of other professionals.

 Before choosing a framework, make sure that it will be able to keep up with you for the duration.
 This simplifies both the maintenance and upgrading of your applications.

 Another criterion that should not be overlooked is the ease of finding answers to your questions and getting help.
 Identify the support that is available: from the publisher.
 From a community (mailing lists, IRC, etc.)?
 From Service Companies (development, support, training)?

 To avoid becoming trapped in a labyrinth, it is always preferable to choose an interoperable solution; one that respects best practices in terms of development (design patterns).